latest nhpb_banner 1__compressed2

 Help with Medical Bills

-Find how to get help from the federal government Section 8 housing voucher program (HCV) in your community.
-Low income families, the disabled, single moms, veterans, single people and seniors can apply for income based houses or apartments from a Public Housing Authority, or PHA.
-Find how to apply for a voucher, get more information on the requirements as well as locate section 8 qualified houses or apartments for rent near you.
+Learn more on the federal government Section 8 housing voucher program (HCV) in your state and local community.
+Low -income families or individuals, the disabled, and seniors (among others) can apply for income based houses or apartments from a local Public Housing Authority, or PHA.
+Find where to apply for a housing voucher, get more information on the requirements as well as locate section 8 qualified houses or apartments for rent in your state, as listed below.

 It can be possible to bypass a section 8 waiting list or get priority vouchers.
 While many many cities and states have waiting lists in place for a HCV voucher, which can be found online, there can be exceptions made.
 It can often take years for someone to be accepted into the Section 8 Housing Choice Voucher program in their area, even longer for a luxury apartment from a private landlord.